radiolib-org/pinalyzer/README.md

 Start the program by calling `./build/pinalyzer`.
 Check the helptext `./build/pinalyzer --help` for all options.
 At least one pin is required to perform the capture.
 After starting, the program will wait for the specified trigger on the first pin defined by the `-p` argument, and then capture the state of the specified pins.
 Multiple pins may be specified, the pin number is the BCM pin number.

-Output is a CSV file, first column is time since capture in seconds, the following columns are logic states.
-The output file can then be loaded into [sigrok PulseView](https://sigrok.org/wiki/PulseView).
-To open the file, go to Open -> Import Comma-separated values, and enter the format specifier returned at the end of the pinalyzer capture run.
+Output is a .sr file compatible with [sigrok PulseView](https://sigrok.org/wiki/PulseView).
+It is also possible to save output as CSV file by using the optional argument `-c`, first column is time since capture in seconds, the following columns are logic states.
+However, the resulting files will be very large, so this is not recommended.

-An example call to capture SPI traffic on the [RadioHAT](https://github.com/radiolib-org/RadioHAT) to trigger on falling edge of NSS0 and capture 1 second of data, with pins labeled with SPI signal names (using sigrok PulseView SPI names):
+An example call to capture SPI traffic on the [RadioHAT](https://github.com/radiolib-org/RadioHAT) to trigger on falling edge of NSS0 and capture 1 second of data, with pins labeled with SPI signal names (using sigrok PulseView SPI names) and output to sigrok PulseView session file:

 ```
 ./build/pinalyzer -tf -p4 -p17 -p27 -p22 -nCS#0 -nCLK -nMISO -nMOSI